 (C) to any person exempt from this section to the extent permitted in accordance with such exemption;

-(D) to any person authorized to receive such material in accordance with the terms of a general license or its equivalent, or a specific license or equivalent licensing document, issued by the agency, the NRC, or any agreement state, or to any person otherwise authorized to receive such material by the federal government or any agency of the federal government, the agency, or any agreement state; or
+(D) to any person authorized to receive such material in accordance with the terms of a general license or its equivalent, or a specific license or equivalent licensing document, issued by the department , the NRC, or any agreement state, or to any person otherwise authorized to receive such material by the federal government or any agency of the federal government, the department , or any agreement state; or

-(E) as otherwise authorized by the agency in writing.
+(E) as otherwise authorized by the department in writing.

-(3) Before transferring radioactive material to a specific licensee of the agency, the NRC, or any agreement state, or to a general licensee who is required to register with the agency, the NRC, or any agreement state prior to receipt of the radioactive material, the licensee transferring the material shall verify that the transferee's license authorizes the receipt of the type, form, and quantity of radioactive material to be transferred.
+(3) Before transferring radioactive material to a specific licensee of the department , the NRC, or any agreement state, or to a general licensee who is required to register with the department , the NRC, or any agreement state before receipt of the radioactive material, the licensee transferring the material shall verify that the transferee's license authorizes the receipt of the type, form, and quantity of radioactive material to be transferred.

 (4) The following methods for the verification required by paragraph (3) of this subsection are acceptable.